The Last Spritz

 It wears close to the skin in cold weather, which is actually a feature.
 You become the scent rather than leading with it.
 The person next to you catches a warm woody drift when you lean in.
 It's intimate in the best possible way — the kind of fragrance that prompts 'what are you wearing?' in a whisper rather than from across the room.

-Longevity is moderate for the price point — 6 to 8 hours — but the quality of those hours is exceptional.
+Longevity is solid — 6 to 8 hours — and the quality of those hours is exceptional.
 If you want something more polarizing and bombastic, go elsewhere.
 If you want sophisticated restraint that still reads unmistakably as Tom Ford, this is it.
+See the full breakdown.

 Spicebomb Extreme